ringcentral/ringcentral-api-docs/docs/active_call_control_quick_start.md

+# Call Control Quick Start

-# Subscribe to Telephony Notifications
+## Subscribe to Telephony Notifications

 Currently RingCentral provides a few ways to detect new or in-progress call via Push Notification mechanism:

 1. *Presence*